ray-project/ray/doc/source/cluster/node-provider.rst

 #.
 NodeProviders are namespaced by the `cluster_name` parameter; they only operate on nodes within that namespace.
 #.
 The "nodes" are VM-like that could remotely run setup commands (such as via SSH) and receive remote file mount (such as via rsync) using a command runner.
 #.
 The node creation and node setup are done in separate steps.
 #.
 The IP addresses of the nodes are unique.
-Although GCS uses ip+port to distinguish different nodes, the autoscaler uses only IPs and rely on it to collect node statistics.
+Although GCS uses ip+port to distinguish different nodes, the autoscaler uses only IPs and relies on it to collect node statistics.
 #.
 External_ips are used in "Ray up" when starting the head node.
 Internal_ips are used for communication within the cluster.
 #.
 Nodes should appear immediately once started by `create_node`, and transition immediately to terminated when `terminate_node` is called.
 This means any APIs, that are affected by the nodes states, especially non_terminate_nodes(), should reflect the changes immediately.
 #.
 Node tags should be readable by node_tags() immediately after set_node_tags() returns.